top of page

 In 2000 Congress passed legislation stating that all Americans are encouraged to pause for a National Moment of Remembrance at 3 p.m. local time.

-Now go out and pay tribute to all our military men and women who sacrificed to keep our country safe and free.
+Maybe it's time to remind them and pay tribute to all our military men and women who sacrificed to keep our country safe and free.

 bottom of page